← BACK TO LOG

 Methodology

 The data work was done in Python with Pandas for cleaning and feature engineering.
+Cleaning was the bulk of it: a duration clip at both ends of the distribution, and a de-duplication pass on station identifiers so that a station counted once rather than twice.
+Both of those steps exist because of the mistakes described in the next section.
 Time-series decomposition isolated weekly cycles from seasonal trends.
 Spatial analysis used station-level geocoding to produce origin-destination flow maps.
 The visualizations were built in Tableau Public for the final deliverable.

 Divvy: a year in review (2023).
 Interactive Tableau Public dashboard.